taskinberkay/mindset-institute-case/README.md

 # Mindset Institute Case - Microservices Architecture

 This project is a **Node.js microservices** application built with **Express.js** and **MongoDB**, following a containerized architecture using **Docker Compose**.
-It consists of two main services:
+It consists of three main services:

 - **User Management Service** (`user-management`) – Handles user authentication and management.
 - **Customer Management Service** (`customer-management`) – Manages customer data.